elukey/httpd_integration_testing/README.md

 * `debian:buster`
 *  etc..

-There are currently some issues with older distributions and the cpan perl dependencies configure/install.

 ### CentOS

 CentOS 8 doesn't ship with the `lua-devel` package, so it needs to be build manually in the Dockerfile.